nicolaiarocci/nicolaiarocci.com/content/books.md

 ### 2025

+* The Moon and the Bonfires, Cesare Pavese ★★★★☆
-* Mornings in Jenin, Susan Abulhawa ★★★★☆
+* Mornings in Jenin, Susan Abulhawa ★★★☆☆
 * The heartbeat of the wild, David Quammen ★★★☆☆

 ### 2024